 Rebecca Hall (Florence Cathcart), Dominic West (Robert Mallory), Imelda Staunton (Maud Hill), Isaac Hampstead-Wright (Tom Hill), Joseph Mawle (Edward Judd), Shaun Dooley (Malcolm McNair), Alfie Field (Victor Parry), Felix Soper (Julian Dowden)

 London, 1921.
 Florence Cathcart has written a book ‘Seeing Through Ghosts’, which debunks the existence of ghosts.
 She works with the police, exposing fraudulent mediums.
 She then receives a visit from Robert Mallory, a teacher at the Rookford boys’ boarding school in Cumbria.
 He begs her to investigate the reports of the ghost of a boy at the house, who always manages to mysteriously appear in the school photo, and has now seemingly caused the death of another boy.
 Florence agrees to travel to Rookford to conduct an investigation.
-She reveals the activities to be a mundane prank played by boys and one of the masters.
-However, as the boys depart for the holidays, Florence becomes not so sure of her initial assessment and decides to stay on to investigate further.
+She reveals the activities to be a mundane prank played by the boys and one of the masters.
+However, as the boys depart for the holidays, Florence is not so sure of her initial assessment and decides to stay on to investigate further.
 Incidents occur, leading her to believe that the school may be genuinely haunted.
 As the hauntings become more sinister and personal in nature, everything is not as clear as it appears to be.

 The Awakening – no relation to the Charlton Heston mummy film The Awakening (1980) and some twenty other films with a similar title – is a ghost story that has garnered a reasonable degree of acclaim.
-It is a debut feature for British director Nick Murphy, who was previously a director of documentaries and episodes of documentary series for the BBC and subsequently made the crime film Blood (2012) and the tv mini-series adaptation of A Christmas Carol (2019).
+It was a debut feature for British director Nick Murphy, who was previously a director of documentaries and episodes of documentary series for the BBC and subsequently made the crime film Blood (2012) and the tv mini-series adaptation of A Christmas Carol (2019).
 His co-writer is Stephen Volk, a British writer who has delivered a number of genre scripts with the likes of Gothic (1986), The Kiss (1988), The Guardian (1990), Ghostwatch (1992), Superstition (2001) and Octane (2003), as well as created the tv series Afterlife (2005-6) and the mini-series Midwinter of the Spirit (2015).